protegeproject/protege-plugin-examples/README.md

 # protege-plugin-examples

-This repository contains example code for developing a tab, view, or menu plug-in for the Protege Desktop ontology editor (*versions 4.3 and higher*).
+This repository contains example code for developing a tab, view, or menu plug-in for the Protege Desktop ontology editor (*versions 5.0.0 and higher*).
 The Maven POM file in the top-level directory demonstrates one possible method for packaging plug-in code into the required OSGi bundle format using the [Maven Bundle Plugin](http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html).

-If you're developing a plug-in for the earlier Protege Desktop 3.x series, please see the [p3-plugin-example-code](https://github.com/protegeproject/p3-plugin-example-code) repository instead.

 #### Prerequisites